blajack/DeFi-Geek-NFT/english.md

 During giveaways, **Predictor** gets increased odds of winning by receiving two tickets.
 In total 3 tickets instead of one.

-Additionally, if the Main Geek’s account wins an IDO ticket that fully belongs to him, the **Predictor** can purchase 25% of that win.
+Additionally, if the Master Geek’s account wins an IDO ticket that fully belongs to him, the **Predictor** can purchase 25% of that win.
 Details on IDOs can be found under [**Alchemist**](#alchemist), who also competes for this reward.

 [[up](#list-of-roles)]